 ❢ Noto Emoji Font ❢ UX for Gboard | Design team: Shiraz Fuman, Erik Carter

-In addition to my work with Unicode I spend my days googling — working on ways that use machine learning, augmented reality and other buzzwords to create composable expressive experiences for Google.
-In addition to designing and creating emoji proposals I also work with products across google to improve their emoji prediction models and emoji experiences.
+In addition to my work with Unicode I spend my days googling — working with products to improve our experience communicating digitally.
+Sometimes this means using machine learning, augmented reality and other buzzwords as we create composable expressive features for Google.

 ❢ Minis ❢ Creative Direction | Design team: Shannon May, Ryan Sands, Helen Tseng |

 One of my first projects at the goog was to craft a feature called "minis" that uses a combination of neural networks and artistry to turn your selfie into a personalized emoji sticker pack.
 Snap a selfie and it’ll return a illustrated version of you, generated on the fly, with customization options so you can personalize the images.

 ❢ Emoji Kitchen ❢ Creative Direction, Design, Illustration